simon-smida/DP-Explainable-AI/README.md

 └── requirements.txt
 ```

-Each directory contains specific experimental analysis, following the Master's Thesis outline.
+Each directory contains a specific experimental analysis, following the Master's Thesis outline.
 Each experiment is self-contained and can be executed independently.
 See individual notebooks or scripts for details and instructions.

 ### Results Reproduction
 Jupyter notebooks in each specific experiment folder are organized in such a way that they contain all the necessary functions and utilities, which can be directly tweaked (in the notebook file).

-The simplest way to tweak the experiments is to create a python virtual environment, install all the required dependencies, and that's all.
+The simplest way to tweak the experiments is to create a Python virtual environment, install all the required dependencies, and that's all.

 ```
 > python -m venv .venv